PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations: Methodology

-\begin{enumerate} \item Given a set of LLM test-takers and the evaluation dataset $D$, collect question samples that all LLMs answer correctly to construct the \textit{mastered question set} $D_{simple}$. \item Apply a perturbation to each of sample of $D_{simple}$ to obtain the perturbed dataset $D_{simple}'$. \item For each LLM, evaluate its performance on $D_{simple}'$.
-If there exists at least one LLM whose performance on $D_{simple}'$ has no significant difference with that on $D_{simple}$, then the perturbation is knowledge-invariant. \end{enumerate} This method focuses more on the influence of perturbation on the text generation process of LLMs.
-Compared to knowledge invariance scoring operations, this methods is more suitable for evaluating the knowledge invariance of content-level perturbations.
+\begin{enumerate}[leftmargin = *] \item Given a set of LLM test-takers and the evaluation dataset $D$, construct the \textit{mastered question set} $D_{simple} \subset D$ consisting of questions that all LLMs could answer correctly. \item Apply a perturbation to each sample in $D_{simple}$ to create the perturbed dataset $D_{simple}'$. \item Assess the performance of a knowledgeable LLM on both $D_{simple}$ and $D_{simple}'$.
+If the test results show no significant difference in performance, the perturbation can be considered knowledge-invariant. \end{enumerate} This method emphasizes the impact of perturbations on the question-answer process of LLMs.
+In comparison to the scoring test, this approach is more appropriate for evaluating the knowledge invariance of content-level perturbations.
+We present detailed results of both tests in Experiments.